akauppi/firebase-jest-testing/DEVS.md

   "start": "firebase emulators:start --project=rules-test",
 ```

-The default is `fns-test` so that functions tests would work.
+Change the project id eventually back, so that functions tests work.

+>Note: With a project name that doesn't start `demo-`, you'll get all kinds of warnings.